BOTSWANA 8 Days

 Botswana light aircraft companies:

-Mack Air - weight allowance of 20kg (44lbs) per person including hand luggage and must be in soft bags (i.e. duffel bag); note one flat/hard side is allowed but majority of the bag needs to be soft.
+Mack Air - weight allowance of 20kg (44lbs) per person including hand luggage and must be in soft bags (i.e. duffel bag); note one flat/hard side is allowed but the majority of the bag needs to be soft.
 Maximum dimensions 27.5 inches (70cm) x 12 inches (30cm) x 13 inches (33cm).

-Major Blue - weight allowance of 20kg (44lbs) per person including hand luggage and must be in soft bags (i.e. duffel bag).
+Major Blue - weight allowance of 20kg (44lbs) per person including hand luggage, and must be in soft bags (i.e. duffel bag).
 Maximum dimensions 24 inches (60cm) x 12 inches (30cm) x 10 inches (25cm).

-Moremi Air - weight allowance of 20kg (44lbs) per person including hand luggage and must be in soft bags (i.e. duffel bag).
+Moremi Air - weight allowance of 20kg (44lbs) per person, including hand luggage, and must be in soft bags (i.e. duffel bag).
 Maximum dimensions 24 inches (60cm) x 12 inches (30cm) x 10 inches (25cm).

-Safari Air - weight allowance of 20kg (44lbs) per person including hand luggage and must be in soft bags (i.e. duffel bag).
+Safari Air - weight allowance of 20kg (44lbs) per person, including hand luggage, and must be in soft bags (i.e. duffel bag).
 Maximum dimensions 24 inches (60cm) x 12 inches (30cm) x 10 inches (25cm).

 DAY 5